Cyphrme/Style/README.md

 Constants and/or globals may be be ALL CAPS and underscores should be used to break up words.

-Packages should be all lowercase with no underscores or dashes.
+Local package directories should be all lower snake case (e.g. coze_cli).
+Github/other hosted repositories are upper CamelCase (e.g. CozeCLI).
+Acronyms should be in one case, all upper or lower.
+For example, for Ed25519, "Ed" is not an acronym while for CozeCLI "CLI" is an acronym.

 If names are long consider subpackages in a Go-like fashion using subdirectories to organize your code.

 Avoid [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) and references to types in typed languages.
+For Javascript, use JSDoc for types.

 ### Encoding